MHuzaifaRauf/AI-tree-visualizer/README.md

 - Allows users to create and manipulate decision trees.
 - Provides a GUI for tree creation, visualization, and algorithm execution.
 - Displays the Minimax values and optimal decisions at each node.

+### Alpha-Beta Pruning
+- Implements the Alpha-Beta Pruning algorithm to optimize the Minimax decision-making process.
+- Reduces the number of nodes evaluated in the decision tree.
+- Provides a GUI for tree creation, visualization, and algorithm execution.
+- Displays the Minimax values and optimal decisions at each node with pruning.

 ## Getting Started